TYPO3/TYPO3.Icons/README.md

-# TYPO3 Backend Icons
+# wmdbsystems-typo3-icons

-This repository contains all new svg icons for the TYPO3 CMS backend.
+SVG icons for the TYPO3 CMS backend

 ## Icons